Authing/Guard/packages/guard-core/README.md

 # @authing/guard-core

-Authing Guard Component source code, Be only used for internal.
+Authing Guard Component source code, be only used for internal.